TesenZhang/Report-FPGA/README.md

 # Report-FPGA
 Group 11 Sun and Zhang
-This library is used to hold the FPGA reports for the 11 groups
+This library is used to hold the FPGA reports for 11th group.